maubuz/2W6-Notes/docs/wk14/css_frameworks.md

 # Bootstrap Content & Components

-> How the remaining of the notes refer to the following sections of the documentation:
+> For the remaining of the notes refer to the following sections of the documentation:
 >
 > - **Content**
 >   - [Typography](https://getbootstrap.com/docs/4.4/content/typography/)